bryanfernandez-eng/linkvault/README.md

+# Under Construction
+This project is a work in progress.
+Expect breaking changes and rough edges.

 # 🔗 LinkVault

 **Your personal hub for organizing and sharing important links**

 LinkVault is a modern, intuitive web application that helps you organize, manage, and access your important links in one centralized location.
 Say goodbye to scattered bookmarks and hello to a beautifully organized link management system.

-## ✨ Features
+## Features

 ### Current Features
-- 🔐 **Google OAuth Authentication** - Secure login with your Google account
+- **Google OAuth Authentication** - Secure login with your Google account
-- 📂 **Organized Sections** - Create custom sections to categorize your links
+- **Organized Sections** - Create custom sections to categorize your links
-- 📌 **Pin Important Links** - Pin frequently used links for quick access
+- **Pin Important Links** - Pin frequently used links for quick access
-- 🎯 **Quick Actions** - One-click pin, copy, edit, and external link access
+- **Quick Actions** - One-click pin, copy, edit, and external link access
-- 🔄 **Drag & Drop Reordering** - Easily reorder sections with intuitive drag & drop
+- **Drag & Drop Reordering** - Easily reorder sections with intuitive drag & drop
-- ✏️ **Inline Editing** - Edit links and sections without complex modals
+- **Inline Editing** - Edit links and sections without complex modals
-- 📱 **Responsive Design** - Works seamlessly on desktop, tablet, and mobile
+- **Responsive Design** - Works seamlessly on desktop, tablet, and mobile
-- 🎨 **Modern UI** - Beautiful, gradient-enhanced interface with smooth animations
+- **Modern UI** - Beautiful, gradient-enhanced interface with smooth animations

 ### Enhanced User Experience
 - **Always-visible controls** - Pin and action buttons visible on every card